Zia Chishti

 Muhammad Ziaullah Khan Chishti (born 1971) is a Pakistani-American investor and business executive.
-He is the founder of Afiniti, TRG Global, and co-founder of Align Technology.
+He is the co-founder of Align Technology and TRG Global.
+He is also the co-founder of Afiniti.

 After starting his career as a Morgan Stanley investment banker, Chishti invented the medical device Invisalign and co-founded Align Technology to market the product in 1997.
 He was CEO of Align until 2003, when he founded the investment fund The Resource Group.
 In 2005 he co-founded both Orthoclear and Afiniti, the latter of which develops artificial intelligence for use in customer call centers.
 Chishti was a named inventor on around 150 issued patents by 2018, and had co-founded three unicorn startup companies.
 In 2021, he resigned after accusations of sexual harassment and violence in his career were made public.

 Early life and education

 Zia Chishti was born as Wilson Lear in 1971 in Bar Harbor, Maine.
 His father, George Lear, was an American while his mother was Pakistani.
 After his father's suicide in 1974, he and his mother moved to Lahore, Pakistan.
 At that time, his name was legally changed to Zia Chishti to avoid anti-Christian sentiment in Pakistan at that time.
 After graduating from the Lahore American School, his mother sent him back to his American roots.
 In 1988 he moved to New York City to begin attending Columbia University, where he earned a BA in computer science and economics in 1992.

 Chishti subsequently became an investment banker at Morgan Stanley, working in New York and London on mergers and acquisitions.
 He also worked for McKinsey & Company as a management consultant in London.
 In 1997 he graduated from Stanford University in California with an MBA.